SaraVieira/preact-cli-wiki/Plugins.md

 To make customizing your configuration easier, preact-cli supports plugins.
 Plugins are essentially `preact.config.js` files that are published to npm as modules that you can install.
 Here's the process:

 1. Install it:  `npm install --save-dev preact-cli-foo`
+2. Create `preact.config.js` file in project directory.
-2. Invoke it from your `preact.config.js`:
+3. Invoke the plugin from your `preact.config.js`:

     ```js
     import foo from 'preact-cli-foo';